 The first test I performed with the Prestige’s audiophile CD, Diana Krall, Love Scenes, mentioned above.
 It is superbly recorded and Diana Krall seems to be a guest in my home, singing between the two speakers.
 I had “ripped” this disc with iTunes and it is saved on the internal SSD hard drive.
 My Cambridge Audio D500SE CD is connected to the same DAC but with a coaxial cable.
 The player I use on the Mac is VOX.
 The ripped file sounded significantly worse than the CD, a really flat presentation.
 In contrast, streaming the same disc on Qobuz was very similar to the original CD, which gave the feeling of being a bit better.
 But on Quobuz the 24-bit, 96 kHz Hi-Res version is available.
 While I couldn’t take full advantage of it via the optical connection, selecting the same resolution on the Mac’s output opened up the sound considerably.
 Exciting!

 So I tried a few other tracks that I had available vinyl records of.
 One of my ” fixation” is the intro to Rosanna, by Toto, on their 4th album.
 Jeff Porcaro’s drums are sublime and beautifully recorded.
 The vinyl record makes it palpable, beautiful.
 The Qobuz Hi-Res stream doesn’t disappoint at all, but something about the vinyl draws me in more.
 I blamed it on the higher quality of the analog system and thus a bit of an uneven struggle.
+Using as a player a plugin like Audinirvana or Amarra (the most popular on Mac) things get better: they provide a system optimization for audio playback, bypassing the standards of the operating system.
+But even so, in my system, I repeat, a bit more advanced in analog, if the original recording is not well mastered and free from exaggerated compression, you can still perceive a better quality from the vinyl record.

 I have several Pink Floyd albums: The Wall and The Dark Side of the Moon are UK editions of the time.
 They are not recordings known for their immense quality but knowing them well I could make a good comparison.
 On Qobuz there are remasters from 2011 or newer.
 Compared on my system they lose bitterly against the analog section.
 There is no comparison.
 I almost have to say that the Hi-Res tracks on Quobuz really suck.
 The remastering has been done very poorly.
 Most likely to resell the old hits in new formats remastered with modern technology (and very questionable methods).
 There is no comparison: the vinyls are alive and pulsating, the Hi-Res tracks are flat and dull…